samglish/DigitalEvidence/README.md

 ## First Responder Procedure in Digital Forensics

 ### Introduction
 The **First Responder** in digital forensics is the first person to arrive at the scene of a cyber incident.
 Their role is essential in identifying, preserving, and protecting digital evidence before any further analysis.
 A single mistake at this stage can compromise the entire investigation.
+---
 ### Obstacles Faced by First Responders
 - **Volatility of data**: RAM, open sessions, and temporary files can be lost quickly.
 - **Lack of tools or training**: Not all responders are forensic experts.
 - **Legal constraints**: Actions may require prior authorization (e.g., search warrant).
 - **Time pressure**: Need to act fast while ensuring accuracy.
 - **Remote or encrypted environments**: Makes access and acquisition harder.
+---
+### Obstacles Faced by First Responders
+- **Volatility of data**: RAM, open sessions, and temporary files can be lost quickly.
+- **Lack of tools or training**: Not all responders are forensic experts.
+- **Legal constraints**: Actions may require prior authorization (e.g., search warrant).
+- **Time pressure**: Need to act fast while ensuring accuracy.
+- **Remote or encrypted environments**: Makes access and acquisition harder.
+---